bespinian/blog/content/posts/creating-grafana-dashboards-for-nodejs-on-kubernetes/index.md

 In this example, we're working with bespinian's Express based [Awesome Node](https://github.com/bespinian/awesome-node) example application.
 It's deployed into a namespace called `awesome-node`, exports metrics using the Express Prometheus Bundle and is running 3 replicas.

 If your application already exposes metrics and is set up in your Kubernetes cluster, follow along and implement the dashboard as we go.
-Otherwise it may be a good exercise to deploy the Awesome Node application and set up the sample dashboard using the data it generates.
+Otherwise, it may be a good exercise to deploy the Awesome Node application and set up the sample dashboard using the data it generates.

 ## Requests Per Second